AAA and CoC Partnerships to Prevent Homelessness

 AAAs and CoCs each lead their respective sectors in responding to community needs and have extensive networks of providers and partners.
 Together, they are able to stimulate network-wide changes that provide older adults with timely, coordinated support for stable housing and supportive services.

-- AAAs are the local leaders on aging, helping older adults and people with disabilities live with optimal health, well-being, independence and dignity in their homes and communities.
-Many AAAs provide housing and homelessness services, with 20 percent operating a homelessness intervention and/or prevention program and 81 percent of AAAs providing one or more program or service related to housing and/or homelessness.
+• AAAs are the local leaders on aging, helping older adults and people with disabilities live with optimal health, well-being, independence and dignity in their homes and communities.
+They develop, coordinate and deliver a wide range of home and community-based services that most of us will need at some point during our lives to age in place.
+These include information and referral, care management, nutrition programs, chore and/or personal care services, caregiver supports, transportation and health and wellness programs.
+Many AAAs provide housing and homelessness services, with 20 percent operating a homelessness intervention and/or prevention program and 81 percent providing one or more programs or services related to housing and/or homelessness.

 Project Lead